tevfikaytekin/data_science/README.md

 - original word2vec version contains 715 lines of code (https://github.com/tmikolov/word2vec/blob/master/word2vec.c).
 - my implementation contains less then 100 lines of code (https://github.com/tevfikaytekin/data_science/blob/master/word2vec.ipynb).

+Please be aware that I regularly update this repository; while many notebooks are well-established, some are still in the early stages of development.

 Any suggestions or corrections are welcome.

 -Tevfik Aytekin